chronicleprotocol/documentation/docs/Products/DeFiOracle/DeFiOracle.md

 ### When Does an Oracle Update? {#oracle-updates}

 PUSH oracles actively deliver data to smart contracts without requiring an explicit request.
 Upon the occurrence of a specific event or condition, the PUSH oracle automatically updates the oracle smart contract with the new data.
-For example, a PUSH Oracle might update price data every X minutes/hours, or whenever the underlying price deviates beyond a specified threshold.

 ```mermaid
 sequenceDiagram